 In Phase 1 of the procedure, the Authority has 30 working days from the date when the notification becomes effective to decide: (i) that the concentration is not covered by the obligation of prior notification; (ii) not to oppose the concentration; or (iii) to initiate an in-depth investigation (and open Phase 2 of the procedure), when, in view of the evidence gathered, it has serious doubts that the concentration will create or strengthen a dominant position that may result in significant impediments to effective competition in the Portuguese market or in a substantial part of it.
-In straightforward cases the Authority may use the "simplified decision" procedure introduced in 2007 and decide the case under less than 30 working days (see question 3.9 below).
+In straightforward cases the Authority may use the "simplified decision" procedure introduced in 2007 and decide the case in less than 30 working days (see question 3.9 below).
+The Authority cannot block a merger in Phase 1, although in a recent broadcasting merger case, the Authority controversially opted for opposing the concentration in the end of Phase 1 further to a negative binding opinion from the media sectoral regulator, even though it had no objections from a competition law perspective (see case 41/2009, Ongoing/Prisa/Media Capital, decision of 30 March 2010, and question 1.4 above).